Jabu Mahlangu

-Jabu Jeremiah Mahlangu (formerly Jabu Jeremiah Pule) (born 11 July 1980 in Daveyton, Gauteng) is a retired South African football (soccer) midfielder who last played for Supersport United.
+Jabu Jeremiah Mahlangu (born Jabu Jeremiah Pule on 11 July 1980) is a former South African association football midfielder.

 Club career

 South Africa

-Pule's first club was Kaizer Chiefs.
-The club refused to renew his contract when it ended in 2004 due to unprofessional conduct.
-He began playing for SV Mattersburg, but after eight months, he was asked to leave the club after crashing his car while under the influence of alcohol.
+Pule's first club was Kaizer Chiefs, where his contract was terminated in 2004 due to unprofessional conduct.
+He began trials for SV Mattersburg in Austria, but after eight months, he was asked to leave the club after crashing his car while under the influence of alcohol.

 Twice sent to a rehabilitation clinic to overcome his problems with drinking and drugs, Pule was sacked by SuperSport United in late 2005 after missing several training sessions.

-Irvin Khoza, chairman of Orlando Pirates, signed the former South Africa international, who had been kicked out of three previous clubs.
-In early 2006, Jabu Pule changed his surname to Mahlangu, the name of his deceased father.
+He was then signed by Orlando Pirates and changed his surname to Mahlangu in early 2006.

 Sweden

 Pule left South Africa on 23 June 2008 for trials with Swedish clubs Helsingborgs IF, IF Limhamn Bunkeflo, and Östers IF, after training under the guidance of Farouk Khan at his academy in South Africa.

 He completed 13 games for Östers IF in Division 1 Södra as the team came close to promotion into Superettan, with none of the problematic behaviour that had previously marred his career.

 On 18 February 2010, Jabu signed a one-year contract with now Superettan newcomers Östers IF.